FarFlyField/OSRE_DELIVERABLE/datastall/README.md

 as an example.
 Now you know how to run the scripts, so I can introduce you to how to run experiments and collect data for each graph.

 ## GPU Profile
 You notice that **profile.csv** contains only V100 and P100 using 64 batches.
-To explore more, you can replace these by the GPU profile collected in **GPU Model Profiles - p100 (Meng).csv**.
+To explore more, you can replace these by the GPU profile collected in this [link](https://docs.google.com/spreadsheets/d/108u91potKYYNa4C_enAvwOuuOcTBwIL1ui_K8Cq1bUU/edit?usp=sharing).
+This file contains all the GPU profile we have collected.

 # General Workflow